 Chili variations

-I think the biggest question people have is to add beans or not?
-While if you are living in Texas, you may feel that chili does not contain beans.
+I think the biggest question people have is whether to add beans.
+If you live in Texas, you may feel that chili does not contain beans.
 It is up to you if you want to add the beans.
-I like to add either red kidney beans, pinto beans, or even Ranch Style Beans.
+I like to add either red kidney beans, pinto beans, or even Ranch-Style Beans.

 You may also want to add other spices.
-The spices I like to use are cumin, chipotle powder, cayenne pepper, or extra chili powder.
+I like to use cumin, chipotle powder, cayenne pepper, or extra chili powder.

 Keep in mind you can add a lot of different items to your chili.
 Be sure to practice adding one thing at a time and in small amounts.
-This way you can feel confident that the variations you choose to make if you make small changes at a time.
+This way, you can feel confident about the variations you choose to make if you make small changes at a time.

 Check out our other chili recipes on YouTube!